 Although you formed your LLC in Nevada, California considers your LLC to be doing business in California.

 That's because your primary place of business is your home address in California (where you are operating your online store from).

 You now own two LLCs.
 You’ll pay for the taxes you tried to avoid, plus you’ll pay twice for annual filing fees and registered agent fees.

-For most of us, starting an LLC in our home state is cheaper, faster, and more convenient.
+For most of us, starting a domestic LLC in our home state is cheaper, faster, and more convenient.

 Step 2.
 Name your LLC

 People often get stuck at this stage.
 They want their small business to have the perfect name.

 Our advice: Don’t overthink it.
 Pick a name that makes sense for your business and move on.